oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/elastic-stack/weblogic-domain/_index.md

 2019-10-01 16:24:01 +0000 [info]: #0 following tail of /scratch/logs/bobs-bookstore/managed-server1.log
 ```

-When you connect to Kibana you will see an index created for the domainUID.
+When you connect to Kibana you will see an index created for the `domainUID`.

 Example Kibana log output:
 ```text